Westport House & Gardens

 Westport House & Pirate Adventure Park, The Demesne, Westport, Mayo, Republic of Ireland

-Visit the Tea Rooms in the restored original kitchens serving delicious snacks, teas and coffees.
-Check out the Dungeons from Grace O’Malley’s 16th Century castle.
-Stroll around the parkland walks including a tree trail and looped riverside walk.
-Enjoy the lake, terraces, waterfalls and natural gardens.
-Take scenic photographs and use pedestrian access from Westport Town.
+Tea Rooms in restored original kitchens serving delicious snacks, teas and coffees.
+Dungeons from Grace O’Malley’s 16th Century castle.
+Leisurely parkland walks including a tree trail and looped riverside walk.
+Lake, terraces, waterfalls and natural gardens.
+Scenic photographic opportunities and pedestrian access from Westport Town.

 After taking it all in, please enjoy a cup of tea in the restored Olde Kitchen Tea Rooms or pick up a souvenir from the Pantry Gift Shop.
 Your visit won’t be complete until you stroll around the beautiful natural parkland gardens where you’ll find the tree trail or enjoy a 1km looped riverside walk.
 Be sure to visit the West Gardens to take in the Greek Sarcophagus, Spanish Armada Cannon, Famine Soup Pots, the Sun House, Lily Pond and other treasures.

 Be sure to get here early to enjoy everything on offer, with extended opening hours, it’s a full day.